videlais/simple-qbn/README.md

 - `npm run lint` lints the files in `src` folder using [ESLint](https://eslint.org/).
 - `npm run lint:test` lints the files in `test` folder using [ESLint](https://eslint.org/).
 - `npm run docs` generates `docs` HTML content based on Markdown files stored in `notes` using [HonKit](https://github.com/honkit/honkit).
--`npm run docs:serve` creates a local HTTP server serving the files in `notes` from a created `_book` directory by HonKit.
+- `npm run docs:serve` creates a local HTTP server serving the files in `notes` from a created `_book` directory by HonKit.
 - `npm run build` uses [WebPack](https://webpack.js.org/) to bundle the files for use in browser.
 Binds each class to `window` (e.g. `window.Card`) for global usage.